lejund576/blog-stphnbkr/content/about.md

 Now six months into my new role, the experience has been quite eye-opening as to just how comfortable I have become.
 The primary reason for starting this blog is to keep me accountable for continuous learning and development to avoid becoming too comfortable or stagnating again.
 Secondly, I would like to document any future certification pursuits and hopefully build up a profile in an alternative way to social media.

+Putting my career aside, some of my interests are Audio/Visual Equipment, Fitness & Nutrition, Interior Design, Online Gaming, Photography, Sport, and Travel.

+Some of my favourite sports are Boxing, F1, Football, and Powerlifting.
+Away from the screen or keyboard, I enjoy trying to play the Piano and, in more recent times, playing Chess.

 &nbsp;

 ## Get in touch